-CEO Jennifer Tejada just took PagerDuty public; we talked now about the roadshow, the IPO, and what comes next
+CEO Jennifer Tejada just took PagerDuty public; we talked about the roadshow, the IPO and what comes next

 JT: I haven’t even looked at the stock price in the last several hours . . .
 There are a lot of things outside of my control, and the free market is one of them.

-TC: PagerDuty is rare in that is doesn’t have a dual-class structure, when can greatly empower leaders over everyone else associated with a company.
-Presumably, this is a great relief to your investors; I just wonder whether it was ever a consideration.
+TC: PagerDuty is rare in that is doesn’t have a dual-class structure, which can greatly empower leaders over everyone else associated with a company.
+Presumably, this is a great relief to your investors; I just wonder whether it was ever a consideration?

 JT: I’m a little bit of a traditionalist.
 I’ve been around long enough to know how checks and balances work, and a single-class structure made sense for PagerDuty.
 Also, dual-class structures tend to emerge more when you have deeply involved founders, and though Alex is still very much a part of the business, PagerDuty’s other two founders have worked outside of the business for some time.